porterjamesj/website/content/blog/8-memory-bug.md

 This is the story of a vexing bug I solved at a previous job which taught me a valuable debugging lesson.
-The application in question was an HTTP API whose primary function was to proxy data stored in S3 to clients.
+The application in question was an HTTP API whose primary function was to act as a proxy for data stored in S3.
 It used [Flask](http://flask.pocoo.org/) and [Boto](https://boto.readthedocs.org/en/latest/) to achieve this.
-The core of it was the moral equivalent of the following:
+The core of it was something like this:

 ```python
 @app.route("/data/<id>")  # `app` is a Flask application object